HydraDragonAntivirus/HydraDragonAntivirus/README.md

 Also the configuration presumes that your installation is C:\Snort, if it is different, then change it manually from the config file.

 https://rules.emergingthreats.net/open/ Download Rules From There

+# Hydra Dragon Antivirus AI Generated Text
+Overview
+Hydra Dragon Antivirus is a cross-platform antivirus GUI that integrates ClamAV, YARA, a machine learning AI module, and Snort to provide comprehensive security solutions.
+This policy outlines the security measures, practices, and guidelines for users to follow when using Hydra Dragon Antivirus to ensure optimal protection and system stability.

+Installation and Setup
+ClamAV Installation:

+Install ClamAV based on your operating system (Windows, Linux, MacOS, FreeBSD).
+Configure the database directory and run clamd.
+Copy the provided database folder signatures into your ClamAV database folder.
+Copy freshclam.conf into your ClamAV config folder.
+Update the definitions manually.
+Python Environment:

+Install required Python modules via pip using the requirements.txt file.
+Compile the Python script yourself.
+Command Line Configuration:

+Add clamdscan to the system path for easy access to ClamAV functionalities.
+On Windows, add C:\Program Files\ClamAV to the terminal path.
+Additional Software:

+Download and install npcap for Scapy support: Npcap Download.
+Reset firewall settings using netsh advfirewall reset.
+Download and configure Snort: Snort Downloads.
+Install MBRFilter from the mbrfilter folder for enhanced protection.
+Usage Guidelines
+Malicious Process Handling:

+Kill malicious processes before performing quarantine or delete operations.
+ClamAV and ClamDScan:

+Ensure ClamAV is added to the console path.
+Manually stop clamd after closing the program to free system resources.
+Snort Configuration:

+Snort on Windows does not support SO rules; ensure they are disabled.
+Create necessary files such as C:\Snort\rules\black.list and C:\Snort\rules\white.list, even if they are empty.
+Adjust the Snort configuration file if your installation directory is different from C:\Snort.
+Signature and Rule Management:

+Avoid using hash signatures as they can be easily bypassed and are space-consuming.
+For web signatures, use the appropriate button to load them.
+Add HIPS folder contents to the Snort rules folder, including configuration files.
+Scanning Practices:

+Enable scanning via the designated button before starting a scan.
+Do not quarantine or delete files during an active scan to avoid system crashes.
+Pause or stop scans using the scan manager screen if necessary.
+Clean temporary files older than 24 hours to maintain system performance.

+Maintenance and Updates
+Regularly update ClamAV definitions and Snort rules to ensure the latest protection.
+Follow best practices for security updates and patch management.
+Contact Information
+For any security concerns or issues, please contact the Hydra Dragon Antivirus support team.